 I listed every item with the first words in the title of Digital paper.

-Ok – that’s what they are digital paper, but then I’m just competing with myself here.
+Ok – that’s what they are Digital Paper, but then I’m just competing with myself here.
 Because Etsy aims to have only one item from each shop on individual search pages unless I was very fortunate, I’d probably have something like one listing on page 1 and another on page 3.
+Learn how to write a listing title the correct way each time.

 It would have been much better to have taken each listing and concentrated on one keyword for that item and made then more targeted. i.e. Floral digital paper, Spotty Digital paper, Pink Digital paper